 Up to then we've had a Rhodesian Ridgeback bitch, a Podenco-Labrador-Mix dog and a Kromfohrlander-Mix bitch of old age.
 The Rhodesian Ridgeback dog had died suddenly and unexpected some weeks before.
 Looking for a peaceful and healthy breed we found the Scottish Deerhound.
 We searched for more information about the breed and also visited a breeder.
 One day before Holy Eve 2012 we got Merlin von Averlon.
 Soon we knew that Merlin certainly wouldn't be the last Deerhound in our family.

-From the first day Sca'thach was totally different than Merlin.
-You could see that she's out of old working lines that haven't lost their hunting skills up to today. - In the meantime we had decided to become breeders (we even moved into a new house with large ground) and that's why another Deerhound girl - preferred also from old working lines - should join us.
+From the first day Sca'thach was different.
+She was fascinated by living game but was/is not to move by the plastic hare in lure coursing.
+In the meantime we had decided to become breeders (we even moved into a new house with large ground) and that's why another Deerhound girl should join us.

-After months of searching and dozens of e-mails we were contacted by an irish breeder who told us, he was just having a litter of old working lines and that there was one bitch looking for a forever home.
+After months of searching and dozens of e-mails we were contacted by an irish breeder who told us, he was just having a litter and that there was one bitch looking for a forever home.
 In September 2015 Rockenhart Aslia joined us.

 This was the beginning of the Scottish Deerhound kennel Lowland Fauns...